Bryan Kohberger's friends say the accused killer was overweight and bullied in high school

 Kohberger has not yet entered a plea in this case, but his family has provided the following statement: "First and foremost we care deeply for the four families who have lost their precious children.
 There are no words that can adequately express the sadness we feel, and we pray each day for them.
 We will continue to let the legal process unfold and as a family we will love and support our son and brother.
 We have fully cooperated with law enforcement agencies in an attempt to seek the truth and promote his presumption of innocence rather than judge unknown facts and make erroneous assumptions.
 We respect privacy in this matter as our family and the families suffering loss can move forward through the legal process."

 Kohberger grew up in eastern Pennsylvania's Pocono Mountains, where his father was a maintenance worker.
 His mother worked in the school system.
-He has two older sisters, Melissa and Amanda — and, back in 2011, Amanda, now a family therapist, appeared in the low-budget slasher film "Two Days Back," about a group of young students viciously murdered by a serial killer.
+He has two older sisters, Melissa and Amanda — and, back in 2011, Amanda, now a school counselor, appeared in the low-budget slasher film "Two Days Back," about a group of young students viciously murdered by a serial killer.

 Two high school friends of Bryan Kohberger's, Casey Arntz and a young woman named Bree, who asked to have her last name kept private, agreed to talk with "48 Hours."
 The women say Kohberger was overweight and was bullied a lot in high school, until his senior year, when he lost about 100 pounds.